FlyingDR/date/README.md

 \Flying\Date\Date::from(\DateTimeInterface|\DateInterval|string $date, \DateTimeZone|string|null $timezone = null): \DateTimeImmutable
  ```

-Creates date object for given arbitrary point of time from provided date and timezone information.
+Create the date object for a given arbitrary point of time from provided date and timezone information.
 Either given timezone, timezone defined through [`setTimezone()`](#settimezone) or PHP default timezone is used.
 It is allowed to pass valid timezone name as timezone value.

 In case if date adjustment is enabled - returned date will be adjusted by the defined time shifting interval.